reissbaker/compo/NOTES.md

+Engine should have dependency injection on the looping and running functions.
+Provide realtime-tuned defaults if none are specified.

 Rather than binding to a global `engine.nextTick`, elements should have `before` and `after` filters.
 These are run per-element rather than globally, so you can be sure you're not accidentally leaking memory or dealing with